archlinux/archiso/docs/README.profile.rst

   - ``uefi-ia32.grub.eltorito``: GRUB for IA32 UEFI booting from an optical disc
   - ``uefi-x64.grub.esp``: GRUB for x64 UEFI booting from a disk
   - ``uefi-x64.grub.eltorito``: GRUB for x64 UEFI booting from an optical disc
-  - ``uefi-ia32.systemd-boot.esp``: systemd-boot for IA32 UEFI booting from a disk
-  - ``uefi-ia32.systemd-boot.eltorito``: systemd-boot for IA32UEFI booting from an optical disc
-  - ``uefi-x64.systemd-boot.esp``: systemd-boot for x64 UEFI booting from a disk
+  - ``uefi.systemd-boot``: systemd-boot for x64 and IA32 UEFI booting
-  - ``uefi-x64.systemd-boot.eltorito``: systemd-boot for x64 UEFI booting from an optical disc Note that BIOS El Torito boot mode must always be listed before UEFI El Torito boot mode.
+    Note that BIOS El Torito boot mode must always be listed before UEFI El Torito boot mode.
 * ``arch``: The architecture (e.g. ``x86_64``) to build the image for.
 This is also used to resolve the name of the packages file (e.g. ``packages.x86_64``)